-UPDATED 12/2/18: It doesn’t matter whether you’re a macOS Sierra or a Windows 10 user, it’s just a matter of time until your device refuses to boot, which could be for a number of reasons, including file corruption, hardware failure, buggy update, etc. If the unexpected happens with Apple computer, you can use a macOS bootable USB with the installation media to repair it.
+UPDATED 6/14: It doesn’t matter whether you’re a macOS Sierra or a Windows 10 user, it’s just a matter of time until your device refuses to start, which could happen for many reasons, including file corruption, hardware failure, and buggy update (just to name a few).
+If the unexpected happens with Apple computer, you can use a macOS bootable USB with the installation media to repair it.

 This is one of the main reasons why you should always consider making a macOS bootable USB when your device is working properly.
-However, if it happens that none of your devices (MacBook, MacBook Air, MacBook Pro, iMac, Mac Pro or Mac Mini) are not working when you need them the most, then you can use a Windows PC to rescue your Apple device.
-You can use a Windows 7/8.1, or a Windows 10 PC to quickly make a USB bootable installation media to reinstall macOS Sierra on your Mac.
+However, if it happens that none of your devices (MacBook, MacBook Air, MacBook Pro, iMac, Mac Pro or Mac Mini) aren’t working when you need them the most, then you can use a PC to rescue your Apple device.
+You can use a Windows 10, Windows 8.1, or Windows 7 device to quickly create a USB bootable installation media to reinstall macOS Sierra on your Mac.

-In this guide, you’ll learn the steps to make a macOS Sierra bootable USB installation on Windows 10, which you can use to reinstall or upgrade Apple’s OS.
+In this guide, you’ll learn the steps to create a macOS Sierra bootable USB installation on Windows 10, which you can use to reinstall or upgrade Apple’s OS.

-Before you dive into this guide, you’ll need a few things:
+Before you dive into this guide, you’ll need a few things, including:

-To create a bootable USB drive with the latest version of macOS, do the following:
+Use these steps to create a bootable USB drive with the latest version of macOS:

 Download and install TransMac on your Windows PC.
 This is a paid software, but it gives you a 15-day trial, which is more than enough time.
 (If this works for you and want to support the developer, you can purchase the full version.)

 Connect the USB flash drive you want to use to fix your Mac.
 If you have any data on the USB, remember to make a backup, as everything on it will be erased.